Scxlly/Scally.xyz/readme.md

 Website: austinboath.github.io

-Thanks to Trinklee for the homepage: https://github.com/arvindmehairjan/trinklee
+TO DO: Port it to Scally.xyz